-- 1 Log in to the Dashboard using an domain administrator account that is assigned the Role Administrator, Resource Administrator, Provisioning Administrator, and Security Administrator roles. - 2 Select Applications > . - 3 On the Manage Applications page, select the Localize icon. - The Dashboard lists the .properties files by language - 4 In the Languages window, download the .properties file for each language that you want to localize.
+- 1 Log in to the Identity Manager Dashboard. - 2 Select Applications > . - 3 On the Manage Applications page, select the Localize icon. - The Dashboard lists the .properties files by language. - 4 In the Languages window, download the .properties file for each language that you want to localize.